Student Paramedic Training

 Offers of places on paramedic programmes are made by The National Recruitment Service (NRS) subject to:

 On receipt of student details from NRS, the NASC will contact students with course joining instructions which includes pre learning requirements, start date and time, venue / directions (Dublin or Ballinalsoe) and contact details for the Course Director.

-The undergraduate programme is 10 months duration and is divided between college based learning and hospital and ambulance placements.
+The first year of the programme is divided between college based learning and hospital and ambulance placements.
 A temporary specific purpose employment contract is issued to students.
-During the undergraduate programme there are two PHECC examinations and weekly in-house assessments while in the college.
+During the first year there are two PHECC examinations and weekly in-house assessments while in the college.
 Successful completion of all assessments and examinations is required in order to progress through the programme.

-Successful completion of the undergraduate programme allows students to progress to the post graduate programme.
+Successful completion of year one allows students to progress to the internship phase, run over two years.
 A temporary specified purpose employment contract is issued to students.
-The post graduate programme is 54 weeks duration where students are integral members of ambulance crews in the National Ambulance Service.
-There are 3 mandatory Intern Field Assessments completed during the post graduate internship.
+The internship will be of 104 weeks duration where students are integral members of ambulance crews in the National Ambulance Service.
+There are mandatory Intern Field Assessments completed during the internship.
 Case studies are also submitted and form part of overall marks.
-A learning portfolio is maintained by each student and submitted for review.
-This portfolio forms part of the final panel exam.
-Successful completion of the programme leads to qualification and registration with the Pre Hospital Emergency Care Council at Paramedic level.
+Students will be required to attend a number of seminars and workshops, with associated assignments as part of the academic requirements.
+A learning portfolio is maintained by each student and submitted for review. his portfolio forms part of the final panel exam.
+Successful completion of the second year of the programme leads to registration with the Pre Hospital Emergency Care Council at Paramedic level.
+Completion of the third year will lead to the awarding of a Bachelor of Science (Honours) degree.
 At this point a permanent employment contract may be issued.

 To see the National Ambulance Service Recruitment Information Handbook please click here.